QPSoftware/commerce_wechatpayh5/README.md

 To make your H5 peyment working you have to fill these 4 informations (_APPID, MCHID, KEY, APPSECRET_) about your professionnal WeChat account.

-You can find these informations on your [wechat backend](https://pay.weixin.qq.com/) account
+You can find these informations on your [Wechat backend](https://pay.weixin.qq.com/) account

 ## About